binnyva/iframe/README.md

 $ composer require binnyva/iframe
 ```

-If you are starting a new project with iframe, its recommened to install the skeleton project...
+If you are starting a new project with iframe, its recommend to install the skeleton project...

 ```
 $ composer create-project binnyva/iframe-skeleton [my-app-name]